neongreen/haskell-ex/week4/README.md

 ### 16. Draw a spiral `{spiral}`

-Given width of a spiral, draw a spiral:
+Given width of a spiral, draw a spiral (the height will be n+1):

 ```
 Size?
 9